tonghuikang/jupyter-autocomplete/README.md

 # Jupyter Autofill Chrome Extension

-You will need your OpenAI API for this.
+You will need your OpenAI API key for this.